brandlewco/blumberg-law/content/pages/index.md

     subtitle: >-
-      If you have been charged with a criminal offense in the state of Arizona, you deserve representation better than that of the prosecution.
+      If you have been charged with a criminal offense in the state of Arizona, you deserve legal representation better than that of the prosecution.
     actions:
       - type: Button
         label: Confidential Case Evaluation